Contact Lens Care

 Tints filter light in various ways.
 Whilst some tints are better at blocking light, others will improve contrast and enhance colour.
 The best lens colour for you will depend on when you use your sunglasses.
 You may prefer the look of one tint over another, however, this doesn't mean that they are best suited to your lifestyle.

-You can choose all kinds of lens colours for your sunglasses, including yellow, pink, brown, grey and blue.
+There are all kinds of lens colours available for your sunglasses, including yellow, pink, brown, grey, green and blue.
+You can choose grey, brown, green, gold, pink/purple, yellow, brown, silver, blue, red and orange on the FGC website.

 Which tint is best for sunglasses?